 Google Analytics for Business Acquisition

 GA data can be extremely useful for business acquisition.
 You are able to view data about visitor demographics, the clicks and the age groups who visit your site.
 This allows prospects to judge how the business traffic fits into their sales funnel and can be useful for their purposes.
 It does not make sense when, for example, you are targeting US customers and 90percent of traffic is coming from China.
-Re-focussing the purpose of the website and remodelling its content for your intended market can be very costly and time consuming.
+Re-focusing the purpose of the website and remodeling its content for your intended market can be very costly and time consuming.
 When data aligns with the right targets and customer groups, it can be very rewarding.

 Two indicators are very crucial here: